-Considering the above and after making appropriate enquiries and having reviewed and considered its dynamic Three Year Budget Plan as well as the monthly financial management reports produced by the School's finance team, the Governing Body has a reasonable expectation that the Academy Trust has adequate resources to continue in operational existence for the foreseeable future and certainly up to the end of the Academic Year 2022 - 2023 and beyond.
+Considering the above and after making appropriate enquiries and having reviewed and considered its dynamic Three Year Budget Plan as well as the monthly financial management reports produced by the School's finance team, the Governing Body has a reasonable expectation that the Academy Trust has adequate resources to continue in operational existence for the foreseeable future and certainly up to the end of the Academic Year 2025 - 2026 and beyond.
 For this reason, it continues to adopt the going concern basis in preparing the financial statements.
-The School welcomes the additional £2.3 billion of Government funding promised in the Chancellor's Autumn 2022 Statement which, if distributed directly and fairly to all schools, will improve the School's financial difficulties which have been compounded by unprecedented increases in energy costs and by unfunded pay rises that the School must, in spite of being a single academy trust, adhere to under the terms of the protocols agreed with its Trustees, the Diocese of Brentwood.